fauxzor/Helix-Plugins/README.md

 * Local radio messages -- sent by yourself or someone in earshot -- are displayed as IC chat
 * Dynamic display of a speaker's frequency and/or channel next to out-of-earshot radio messages
 * Radio messages are scrambled over long distances & by various other modifiers (such as being indoors)
-* 4 radio channels for each frequency, with both a GUI and chat commands to quickly & easily customize them
+* 4 radio channels for each frequency, with both a GUI and chat commands to easily customize them
 * Multiple radios can be on and listened to at once (although only one can be "Active" and transmitting)
 * Toggleable "Broadcast" command for radio items, to transmit on all channels at once
 * Toggleable "Listen" command for radio items, to listen to all channels at once (disable transmitting)